Washington Foreclosure Fairness Act – Referral to Mediation Process

 Key information to know for scheduling mediation sessions:

-• Department of commerce will assign a mediator within 10 days of receiving Referral to Mediation.
+• Department of Commerce will assign a mediator within 10 days of receiving Referral to Mediation.

-• Beginning three days after commerce sends assignment letter to you via e-mail, you have 70 days to conduct the foreclosure mediation session.
+• Beginning three days after commerce sends an assignment letter to you via e-mail, you have 70 days to conduct the foreclosure mediation session.

 • Mediation must take place within the county where the borrower of lives, unless both parties agree to a change of location.